banner-bg

 Ask the children to take 100 steps around the classroom.
 Make fun predictions about how far across the room they can get.
 You can also try hopping or dancing for 100 seconds.

-Singing and dancing are fun activities for children because they like jumping, dancing, and moving around.
-Incorporate 100 days of school-themed songs or try educational songs that help children memorize vocabulary or count to 100.
+Singing songs can be a simple way to engage your class and teach new concepts at the same time.
+Incorporate 100 days of school-themed songs or try other educational songs that help children memorize vocabulary or count to 100.

 Hands-on activities